0x00000042/wa-gun-law-summary/legislative-session-kickoff-faq.md

-The 2022 legislative session is almost here, and I like to post a FAQ during session to help those who may not be familiar with the process to learn how things work.
+The 2022 legislative session is almost here, and I like to post a FAQ shortly before session to help those who may not be familiar with the process to learn how things work.
 Keep in mind this is less about any particular bills and more about the legislative process itself.
 If you have any questions, feel free to ask in the comments.
 I'll be glad to help where I can, and I'm sure others will be too.
 Together we can better educate ourselves and understand how and when to get involved.

 **When does session start?**